gillet-thomas/G3D-ViT/README.md

 ## Origin

-This project originated during the development of **fMRI2Vec**.
-After implementing a 3D Vision Transformer to encode fMRI timepoints and classify them, a need emerged for an interpretability method that could highlight **regions of interest (ROIs)** the ViT focused on during classification.
+This project originated during the development of **[fMRI2Vec](https://github.com/gillet-thomas/fMRI2vec)**.
+After implementing a 3D Vision Transformer to encode fMRI timepoints (volumes) and classify them, a need emerged for an interpretability method that could highlight **regions of interest (ROIs)** the ViT focused on during classification.
 G3D-ViT was developed to fill that gap and provide insights into **which brain regions the model "looked at"** when predicting outcomes such as **gender or age** on the fMRI timepoints.

 ## State of the Art - Class Activation Maps